DocuSign Inc. Developer Terms and Conditions

 7.1 Term.
 This Agreement begins upon creation of Your Account or any other access to the Tools and continues until your Sandbox plan expires or your use of the Tools ceases (including as a result of termination in accordance with this Section 7) (“Term”).

 7.2 Termination.
-Notwithstanding anything to the contrary herein, and in addition to all other remedies available to Us, We may limit, suspend or terminate Your Account access or use of the API, Integrator Key or other aspects of the Tools without notice if: (a) You breach any provision of this Agreement; (b) You violate any policy applicable to the Tools; (c) You transfer use of the Tools to another person without Our consent; (d) We determine, in Our sole discretion, that Your use of the Tools is excessive, unusually burdensome, or unprofitable to Us; or (e), We believe that Your continued use of the Tools presents a threat to the security of other developers or to users any DocuSign product or service.
+Notwithstanding anything to the contrary herein, and in addition to all other remedies available to Us, We may limit, suspend or terminate Your Account access or use of the API, Integration Key or other aspects of the Tools without notice if: (a) You breach any provision of this Agreement; (b) You violate any policy applicable to the Tools; (c) You transfer use of the Tools to another person without Our consent; (d) We determine, in Our sole discretion, that Your use of the Tools is excessive, unusually burdensome, or unprofitable to Us; (e), We believe that Your continued use of the Tools presents a threat to the security of other developers or to users any DocuSign product or service; (f) at our discretion, for any reason or no stated reason, including pursuant to the provisions of Section 3.4.

 7.3 Effect of Termination & Post-Termination Obligations.
 If this Agreement expires or is terminated for any reason: (a) You will pay to DocuSign any amounts that have accrued before, and remain unpaid as of the date of the termination or expiration; (b) any and all liabilities of You to DocuSign that have accrued before the effective date of the termination will survive; (c) licenses and use rights granted to You under this Agreement will immediately terminate; (d) DocuSign’s obligation to provide any further services to You under this Agreement will immediately terminate; (e) You will cease using the Brand Assets and the Tools, including the API, DocuSign Content; (f) You will remove implementation of the API and the Integrator Key from Your Integration(s) and delete all copies of the DocuSign Content and Brand Assets; and (g) the parties’ rights and obligations under Sections 7.3, 8.2, 9 through 12 will survive.